 Referencing refers to the way in which you acknowledge your sources of information for assignments.
 Even though there are many different referencing styles, here at Te Wānanga o Aotearoa we use APA format.

-- The APA Wizard - Formats your reference list for you.
+Formats your reference list for you.

 A thesaurus provides a list of words with similar, related, or opposite meanings.
 Similar or related meanings are called “synonyms”, whilst opposite meanings are called “antonyms”.
 Why use a thesaurus?